freya022/BotCommands-Wiki/docs/using-commands/application-commands/writing-slash-commands.md

 #### Using choices

-You must override `getOptionChoices` in order to return a list of choices, be careful to check against the command path as well as the option's display name.
+You must implement [[SlashOptionChoiceProvider]] in order to return a list of choices, be careful to check against the command path as well as the option's display name.

 !!! example